 #1: “Bunch up” multi-year giving in one year with a donor advised fund

 Donor advised funds (DAF) are simply mutual fund style “holding tanks” that enable you to make a gift in one year to garner a charitable deduction, while allowing you the time to decide how much and when to give to desired charities.
-Lumping several years of charitable giving into one year for tax purposes can your total charitable giving exceed the standard deduction.
+Lumping several years of charitable giving into one year for tax purposes might allow your charitable gifts to exceed the standard deduction, thereby offering greater tax benefits than a level amount of giving each year that might not exceed the standard deduction.

 Currently there is no limitation on when you must distribute funds from a DAF in any given year.
 Statistics suggest that three-quarters of funds deposited in DAFs by donors are distributed out to charities within five years.